Solar + EV Planner

 kWh to Solar kW

-Solar capacity is measured in kW DC.
-To turn the kWh you need into kW of panels, divide by what one kW produces in a year — that's peak sun hours × 365 × an efficiency factor (0.8 covers temperature, inverter, and wiring losses).
+Solar capacity is measured in kW DC, and a kW of panels yields a fixed budget of energy per year wherever you live: peak sun hours × 365 × an efficiency factor (0.8 covers temperature, inverter, and wiring losses).
+Divide the kWh your car needs by that yearly budget to get the kW of panels to add.

 Peak sun hours come from NREL PVWatts state averages.
-They're not the same as daylight hours — one peak sun hour represents 1,000 W/m² of irradiance sustained for an hour.
+One peak sun hour packs the energy of 1,000 W/m² sustained for an hour, a standardized way to compare locations rather than counting daylight hours.

 kW DC = annual kWh ÷ (sun hours × 365 × 0.8)